rmpalmer/MSDS6306_Fall2019_proj1/ReadMe.md

 Question9.Rmd

 Final products:
-FinalReport.html (as generated from the above markdown files)
-FinalReport.ppt  (created manually, using figures and text copied from FinalReport.html)
+FinalReport.html (as generated from the above markdown files) CaseStudy_Palmer_Garrity.pptx (created manually, using figures and text copied from FinalReport.html)